sarotnem/windows-inventory-discovery/README.md

 For every action such as start of the execution, document creation, finish e.t.c. a log entry is created in the `app_log.log` file.

 ### Domain Execution
 It is advised to create a policy in the Active Directory Domain Controller to execute the script after user login.
-In case the script has been executed before its execution stops right before collecting the information, so a new report is not generated.
+In case the script has been executed before, the execution stops right before collecting the information, so a new report is not generated.

 ## Built With